hiyouga/LLaMA-Factory/README.md

 ## Acknowledgement

-This repo benefits from [PEFT](https://github.com/huggingface/peft), [TRL](https://github.com/huggingface/trl), [QLoRA](https://github.com/artidoro/qlora) and [FastChat](https://github.com/lm-sys/FastChat).
+This repo benefits from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), [ring-flash-attention](https://github.com/zhuzilin/ring-flash-attention), [EasyContext](https://github.com/jzhang38/EasyContext) and all repos they benefited from.
 Thanks for their wonderful works.

-## Draft
-先只开通用优化：zero3 offload, gradient checkpointing，全参微调。调研其他影响DPO的通用优化。
-q25-instruct 7B 14B 单机压测DPO最大长度（sp8）、32k和128k典型长度需要sp多少
-72B 4台机器压测

-logits.float()和logits.contiguous()注掉

-precompute可以测，先不commit

-## reproducibility 实验复现

-训练loss曲线，开序列并行 vs 不开序列并行
-需要都用SequentialSampler

-DPO on Qwen2-1.5B-Instruct,
-starts both at 0.6931 (or 0.6914 depending on dtype and device) without any dropout